Triumph Roadster: Triumph 2000 Roadster (TRA)

-Triumph Roadster
+Triumph Roadster (TR-X)

-This car was announced and a sample displayed at the October 1950 motor shows in Paris and at Earls Court on stand 145.
+This car was announced and a prototype displayed at the October 1950 motor shows in Paris and at Earls Court on stand 145.
 Its full-width body was built on a Standard Vanguard chassis with an engine given twin down-draught carburettors and a higher output.
-This envelope type coachwork incorporated more power actuated components than any previous British car.
-Those components including: headlights concealed behind shutters automatically opened when the headlights were switched on; convertible head; windows; seat; and radio aerial.
+The envelope type coachwork incorporated more power actuated components than any previous British car.
+Those components included: headlight shutters that opened automatically when the headlights were switched on; convertible hood; windows; seat; and radio aerial.

 Some of the electro-hydraulic mechanisms were concealed between the twin skins of the body.

 In popular culture

-The British actor John Nettles drove a red 1947 Triumph Roadster 1800 in the 1980s BBC television crime series Bergerac, set on the Channel Island of Jersey.
-Two cars were actually used over the duration of the series production.
-This was made evident by the colour difference of the front mudguards and body without bonnet mascot on one car used in the earlier series and the same colour front mudguards and body with the bonnet mascot on the other car used in later series.
-The same number plate J 1610 was used on both cars in the series.
-In some episodes both cars appeared purporting to be the same car.
+The British actor John Nettles drove a burgundy 1947 Triumph 1800 Roadster in the 1980s BBC television crime drama series Bergerac, set on the Channel Island of Jersey.
+Two cars were actually used over the duration of the series production; this was made evident by the colour difference of the front mudguards and body without bonnet mascot on one car used in the earlier series, and the same colour front mudguards and body with the bonnet mascot on the other car used in later series.
+The same number plate J 1610 was used on both cars in the series; in some episodes, both cars appeared purporting to be the same car.